 The Appellate Decision

-Motions to Modify the Divorce Decree
+Motions to Modify a Divorce Decree

-When drafting your motion to modify you must demonstrate changed circumstances that make a change warranted.
-For instance, loss of a job or a promotion can be grounds for modifying spousal or child support.
 Each state has its own rules about the modification process and the proof that is necessary for the modification to succeed.

 Modifying child custody can be done, but it isn't easy.
 Courts are reluctant to make custody changes soon after approving the custody agreement.
 However, they will if it is in the child's best interest, and some circumstances make a change necessary.